Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Hi: Got one cause my special needs kids I look after was interested, thought it would be a great idea, it was impossible for them to learn on, it was a piece of junk.
 I ended up teaching them on my big machine and they had no problems.
 Try to find a regular machine, you would be amazed at how many times you would use it.

 I bought one at a thrift store, boy did I waste mine $4 bucks.
 This machine is not worth 2 cent.
 I wanted it for my sail boat, thought it would be handy to have.
-The first time I used it was a bummer.
-I plan to throw this away so no other sucker with waste their money.

 does anyone have a manual or maybe can tell me how to thread this thing cause every time i use it, the stitching pulls right out!
 I don't have a clue about sewing machines, never used one but I don't think the thread is supposed to pull out after the stitch is done! it looks good, but the end where i cut it from the handystitch just pulls the whole thing right out.